 - Self-confidence as you recognize your own strength, power and embodied boundaries.

-- Techniques for greater self-wisdom and resilience so that you can handle life’s challenges.
+- Techniques for greater embodiment and durability so that you can handle life’s challenges.

-A few important notes about this kind of work: We live in an oppressive system that prioritizes the needs of some bodies over others.
-For marginalized folks, simply walking around in the world can be re-traumatizing.
-We need to remember that it may not be possible to thrive or heal in a system that is sick.
+Further, we need to name that it may not be possible to thrive or heal in a system that is sick.
 We can, however, validate our own experiences, recognize the effects of the system, and find ways to mitigate those effects by working with ourselves.